Dave Sampson: Life and career

 Sampson was born in Uttoxeter, Staffordshire, England.
 Upon completing his education, he worked as an errand boy in the advertising industry.
 In his spare time he recorded songs and dropped one of his demo's with Cliff Richard who got him a recording contract.

-He had a UK hit single in May 1960 with his backing band, The Hunters (instrumental band), with "Sweet Dreams", which peaked at number 29 on the UK Singles Chart.
+He had a UK hit single in May 1960 with his backing band, The Hunters, with "Sweet Dreams", which peaked at number 29 on the UK Singles Chart.
 "Sweet Dreams" was released on the Columbia Records label, and spent six weeks on the chart.

 His first ever recording was a four-tune EP demo with Steve Laine, later of the Liverpool Five.
 Both were singers on the EP with a backing band that was never named but included Don Groom on drums, John Milner on bass and Tony Haslett on guitar.
 His lack of subsequent chart presence left him listed as a one-hit wonder while he moved to Hamburg.
 There he played at the Star Club, until he returned to England and opened a record shop in Walthamstow.

 A collection of his early material was released in the 1990s and he appeared at occasional nostalgia shows.

 Sampson died at Colchester Hospital, Colchester, Essex, in March 2014, aged 73.